 Wondering how many calories in a glass of red wine you intake?
 Count on 125 calories, and only 105 calories per 5 fl oz serving if you are drinking rose wine.
 So, if each pint has 50% more calories, and you’re drinking two pints compared to every one glass of wine your buddy is, your belly is going to outgrow theirs at an alarming rate.

-According to a recent article comparing the 6 healthiest alcohols you should be drinking, red wine features at number two – pipped to the post by tequila, and let’s be fair, unless you’re an 18-year-old living in Magaluf, tequila is not going to be something you imbibe regularly.
+Dieticians compared the 5 healthiest alcohols you should be drinking, and red wine is top of the list – followed by champagne and tequila, and let’s be fair, unless you’re an 18-year-old living in Magaluf, tequila is not going to be something you imbibe regularly.

 We seem to have it ingrained in our psyche that alcohol automatically equals unhealthy, but study after study keeps dispelling that myth.
 Drinking alcohol isn’t always unhealthy (when done in moderation) and certain types of alcohol actually offer some surprising health benefits.
 Health benefits of wine have been explored and documented extensively in research.

 We also discussed how resveratrol in wine can help protect against the onset of type-2 diabetes, how it can boost cardiovascular health, how it can slow the ageing process and how it can tackle acne.
 Moreover, red wine as low sugar wine is more than recommended wine for diabetics.

 So, if you are going to sup on alcohol and you’re concerned about your health, wine is one of the healthiest forms of alcohol you could choose.

 Is there a better combination than wine and cheese?